History of the Sega Mega-CD

 Internally the Mega-CD project was a closely guarded secret, to the extent that Japan refused to send development CD drives to the US on fears of the project being leaked.
 It was also boasted as being almost an entirely new and more capable system than the Mega Drive, but it quickly became apparent that in reality, it was just a mass storage device with a few extras.

 Meanwhile publically rumours were spreading about a so-called "32-bit" "Giga Drive" machine set to arrive from Sega.
 Details surrounding this development are sketchy - the Giga Drive was originally thought to be an arcade board, then a console based on Sega System 32 hardware and finally, the Mega-CD.
+UK distributors Virgin Mastertronic acknowledged its existence in mid-1991, believing it would be able to out-class the Super NES when it launched, but knew nothing else about it.

 With two 16-bit 68000 processors, one could (falsely) jump to the conclusion the Mega-CD is a 32-bit machine, although the Giga Drive cannot be ruled out as an entirely different project, whose existence was leaked around the same period.